Putin acknowledges gas station queues, fuel shortages amid Ukrainian strikes as Russia works to stabilize supply

 "Unfortunately, there are still lines at gas stations, and the right grade of gasoline isn't always available.
 And, of course, we understand the challenges faced by agricultural producers and farms during the summer," Putin said.

-Russia has tapped into its fuel reserves, with amounts dropping by about 4% compared to the previous year, he claimed at a meeting with Russian energy industry leaders.
+Russia has tapped into its fuel reserves, with amounts dropping by about 4% compared to the previous year, he claimed at a meeting with leaders of the Russian energy industry.

 "Furthermore, in the interests of domestic consumers, a complete ban on the export of gasoline and jet fuel has been temporarily imposed.
 The need for a complete ban on diesel fuel exports is also being considered," Putin said.